alosadagrande/factory-precache-cli-blog/README.md

 This is the last stage where we get ready to provision one or multiple SNOs using the precached artifacts local to each cluster.
 Basically, we need to let Zero Touch Provisioning know that before starting the proper step of the installation process there are container images that do not have to be pulled from a registry.

 Red Hat GitOps ZTP allows you to provision OpenShift SNO, compact, or standard clusters with declarative configurations of bare-metal equipment at remote sites following a GitOps deployment set of practices.
-ZTP is a project to deploy and deliver OpenShift 4 in a hub-and-spoke architecture (in a relation of 1-N), where a single hub cluster manages many managed or spoke clusters.
+ZTP is a project to deploy and deliver Red Hat OpenShift 4 in a hub-and-spoke architecture (in a relation of 1-N), where a single hub cluster manages many managed or spoke clusters.
 The central or hub cluster will manage, deploy, and control the lifecycle of the spokes using Red Hat Advanced Cluster Management (RHACM).

 ## Red Hat GitOps ZTP Workflow

 Red Hat GitOps Zero Touch Provisioning (ZTP) leverages multiple components to deploy OCP clusters using a GitOps approach.
 The workflow starts when the node is connected to the network and ends with the workload deployed and running on the nodes.
 It can be logically divided into two different stages: provisioning of the SNO and applying the desired configuration.

-The provisioning configuration is defined in a siteConfig custom resource that contains all the necessary information to deploy your cluster or clusters.
+The provisioning configuration is defined in a `siteConfig` custom resource that contains all the necessary information to deploy your cluster or clusters.
 The provisioning process includes installing the host operating system (RHCOS) on a blank server and deploying the OpenShift Container Platform.
 This stage is managed mainly by a ZTP component called Assisted Installer which is part of the [Multicluster Engine](https://docs.openshift.com/container-platform/4.13/architecture/mce-overview-ocp.html) (MCE).

 ![ZTP worklfow](./pictures/ztp_flow.png)

-Once the clusters are provisioned, day-2 configuration can be optionally defined in multiple policies included in PolicyGenTemplates (PGTs) custom resources.
+Once the clusters are provisioned, day-2 configuration can be optionally defined in multiple policies included in `PolicyGenTemplates` (PGTs) custom resources.
 That configuration will be automatically applied to the specific managed clusters.

 ## Preparing the siteConfig
-As mentioned, a siteConfig manifest defines in a declarative manner how an OpenShift cluster is going to be installed and configured.
+As mentioned, a `siteConfig` manifest defines in a declarative manner how an OpenShift cluster is going to be installed and configured.
 Here is an [example single-node OpenShift SiteConfig CR](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/ztp_far_edge/ztp-precaching-tool.html#ztp-pre-caching-config-con_pre-caching).
 However, unlike the regular ZTP provisioning workflow, three extra fields need to be included:

 * **clusters.ignitionConfigOverride**.
 This field adds an extra configuration in ignition format during the ZTP discovery stage.
 Detailed information [here](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/ztp_far_edge/ztp-precaching-tool.html#ztp-pre-caching-config-clusters-ignitionconfigoverride_pre-caching).
 * **nodes.installerArgs**.
 This field allows us to configure the way coreos-installer utility writes the RHCOS live ISO to disk.
-It helps to avoid overriding the precache partition labeled as ‘data’.
+It helps to avoid overriding the precache partition labeled as `data`.
 More information can be found [here](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/ztp_far_edge/ztp-precaching-tool.html#ztp-pre-caching-config-nodes-installerargs_pre-caching).
 * **nodes.ignitionConfigOverride**.
-This field adds similar functionality as the clusters.ignitionConfigOverride, but in the OCP installation stage.
+This field adds similar functionality as the _clusters.ignitionConfigOverride_, but in the OCP installation stage.
 This field allows the addition of persistent extra configuration to the node.
 More information [here](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/ztp_far_edge/ztp-precaching-tool.html#ztp-pre-caching-config-nodes-ignitionconfigoverride_pre-caching)

 In recent versions of the factory-precaching-cli tool, things are much easier.
-The user can provide a valid siteConfig custom resource and the siteconfig sub-command will help to ensure the right extra fields and any updates to prestaging hooks (bug fixes, etc) are reflected in the siteConfig.
+The user can provide a valid `siteConfig` custom resource and the `siteconfig` sub-command will help to ensure the right extra fields and any updates to pre-staging hooks (bug fixes, etc) are reflected in the `siteConfig` custom resource.

 The command writes the updated siteConfig to stdout, which can be redirected to a new file for comparison with the original prior to adoption.
 ```sh